uasal/uasal_development_guide/source/testing_strategy.rst

 Performance & benchmarking tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These tests are performed on the Ground-Copy System (see :ref:`ground-copy`) or at least equivalent computer hardware and allow measurement and tracking of latency, throughput and resource usage across updates and usage scenarios.
+These tests are performed on the Ground System (see :ref:`ground-system`) or at least equivalent computer hardware and allow measurement and tracking of latency, throughput and resource usage across updates and usage scenarios.

 Wavefront-Propagation Simulation Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Scientific algorithms are exercised against abstract-hardware models.
 This will include physical optics propagation of wavefronts with spatio-temporal aberrations based on expected system behavior, and non-linear simulators of wavefront control components.
 The goal is to enable testing of wavefront sensing algorithms and control loops with abstract-hardware simulations.

-.. _ground-copy:
+.. _ground-system:

-Ground-Copy System Testing
+Ground System Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A complete physical replica of flight software and hardware interfaces, network-isolated from live systems.
-Before start of mission it is used to test and validate hardware testing to validate a flight-like observation sequence with a telescope simulator and ground-segment simulator.
+A functionally complete physical replica of flight running the full suite of flight software.
+Before start of mission it is used for harware and software testing to validate a flight-like observation sequence with a telescope simulator and ground-segment simulator.
 Subsequently it supports on-site troubleshooting of operations.

 Test Environments and Infrastructure
 -------------------------------------